Can Mamba Learn How to Learn? A Comparative Study on In-Context Learning Tasks: Experimental Setup

-We train all of our models on A100-SXM4-40GB GPUs for 500,000 training steps on all tasks.
-We use Adam optimizer \cite{kingma2014adam} with a fixed learning rate.
-The default value is set to $0.0001$, following the default learning rate in \cite{Garg2022Transformers}, and search various learning rates in $\{5e-5, 1e-4, 2e-4, 4e-4\}$.
+We train all of our models on A100-SXM4-40GB GPUs for 500,000 training steps on all tasks, except for vector-valued MQAR, in which the models were trained for 300,000 training steps.
+We use Adam optimizer~\citep{kingma2014adam} with a fixed learning rate.
+The default learning rate is set to $1e-4$.
+We also search various learning rates in $\{5e-5, 2e-4, 4e-4\}$.
 We observe that the training procedure is the most sensitive to choosing the right learning rate.
 In particular, as the number of parameters of the models increases, the training procedure is prone to gradient explosions, especially in Mamba and hybrid architecutres.
 Hence, we clip the gradient norm, with values in $\{5.0, 10.0, 50.0\}$.

 As for the train and test data, we fix the dimension of $\bvec x$ to be $20$, and fix the batch size to be $64$.
-As suggested in \cite{Garg2022Transformers}, we also observe that curriculum is crucial in certain ICL tasks.
-We adopt a curriculum of 15 steps every 2000 steps both on the dimension of $\bvec x$ and the number of points (half the length of the training prompt).
+As suggested in \citet{Garg2022Transformers}, we also observe that curriculum is helpful in certain ICL tasks.
+We adopt a curriculum; every 2000 steps, we increase both the dimension of $\bvec x$ and the number of points within the input context.